MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Poisoning Attacks and Defenses

+- Hidden Poison: Machine Unlearning Enables Camouflaged Poisoning Attacks. [[paper]](https://arxiv.org/abs/2212.10717) [[code]](https://github.com/jimmy-di/camouflage-poisoning)
+  - Jimmy Z. Di, Jack Douglas, Jayadev Acharya, Gautam Kamath, Ayush Sekhari.
+  - Key Word: Poisoning Attacks; Machine Unlearning.
+  - <details><summary>Digest</summary> We introduce camouflaged data poisoning attacks, a new attack vector that arises in the context of machine unlearning and other settings when model retraining may be induced.
+An adversary first adds a few carefully crafted points to the training dataset such that the impact on the model's predictions is minimal.
+The adversary subsequently triggers a request to remove a subset of the introduced points at which point the attack is unleashed and the model's predictions are negatively affected.

 - Fine-Tuning Is All You Need to Mitigate Backdoor Attacks. [[paper]](https://arxiv.org/abs/2212.09067)
   - Zeyang Sha, Xinlei He, Pascal Berrang, Mathias Humbert, Yang Zhang.
   - Key Word: Backdoor Defenses; Fine-Tuning.